Process recurring UK payments

-The Trustly Direct Debit solution lets you process recurring payments and subscriptions directly from a customer's bank account within the United Kingdom (UK).
-This robust, convenient method for subscription billing and regular customer debits often results in significantly reduced payment processing costs compared to card networks.
+The Trustly Recurring Payments solution (formerly UK Direct Debit) allows you to process recurring payments and subscriptions directly from a customer's bank account within the United Kingdom (UK).
+This robust, convenient method for subscription billing often results in significantly reduced payment processing costs compared to card networks.

-Trustly Direct Debit is a restricted product.
-To use Direct Debit, the customer must be located in the United Kingdom of Great Britain and Northern Ireland (GB), Guernsey (GG), Jersey (JE), or Gibraltar (GI).
+Trustly Recurring Payments is a restricted product.
+To use this feature, the customer must be located in the United Kingdom (GB), Guernsey (GG), Jersey (JE), or Gibraltar (GI).

 Required fields and format

-To set up a Direct Debit Instruction (DDI), you must pass specific information in the establishData object when calling the API.
+To set up a Direct Debit Instruction (DDI), you must pass specific information in the request object when calling the API.

 Mandatory customer and geolocation data